 Late benign (gummatous): granulomatous lesion usually involving skin, mucous membranes, and bones but any organ can be involved

 The natural history of acquired syphilis is generally divided into two major stages: early (infectious) syphilis and late syphilis.
 Infectious syphilis includes primary lesions (chancre and regional lymphadenopathy) appearing during primary syphilis, secondary lesions (commonly involving skin and mucous membranes, occasionally bone, central nervous system [CNS], or liver) appearing during secondary syphilis (when dissemination of T pallidum produces systemic signs), relapsing lesions during early latency, and congenital lesions.
 The hallmark of these lesions is an abundance of spirochetes; tissue reaction is usually minimal.
 Late (tertiary) syphilis consists of so-called benign (gummatous) lesions involving skin, bones, and viscera; cardiovascular disease (principally aortitis); and a variety of CNS and ocular syndromes.
 These forms of syphilis are not contagious.
 The lesions contain few demonstrable spirochetes, but tissue reactivity (vasculitis, necrosis) is severe and suggestive of hypersensitivity phenomena.
 Between these stages are symptom-free latent phases.
 In early latent syphilis, which is defined as the symptom-free interval lasting up to 1 year after initial infection, infectious lesions can recur.

-Public health efforts to control syphilis focus on the ...
+Public health efforts to control syphilis focus on the diagnosis and ...